dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 - **What about tipping?**\\
 If you assume tip is just a fixed inflated percentage of the cost of each item, then tips (and tax) don't change the probabilities (the wedges stay the same size).
 But if different payers tip differently, that's their sunk cost.

+The originators of the idea created an app for it, but I felt it sorely needed a refresh, so I made [TableStakes](https://tablestakes.cc).

 ## Analysis